cmput201-w26/Lab01/README.md

 # Lab 1 - Welcome to CMPUT 201

-This lab exercise is due before __11:59pm, September 14, 2025__.
+This lab exercise is due before __11:59pm, January 18, 2026__.
 This lab is essential to work on the future lab exercises.
 <hr>

 Welcome to CMPUT201!
 We're happy to have you here!